Doris Stokes: Evidence of audience plants

 Stokes's death coincided with the publication of Catholic author Ian Wilson's 1987 book, The After Death Experience, in which he presented a detailed exposé of her methods.
 He described her as providing "slick, sure-fire answers" to the questions of life after death.

 He attended one of Stokes's Palladium performances in November 1986, when she claimed to contact the dead relatives of four consecutive audience members, with a sequence of convincing and poignant details.
 However, when the participants were questioned after the performance, it turned out that each of them had been invited by Stokes.
 The manager of the Palladium explained that Stokes routinely booked the front three rows of the theatre for her own use.

 Those "contacted" included a young woman called Dawn.
 She was given a message supposedly from her husband, who had died less than a month earlier, telling her that he supported her decision to turn off his life support machine.
 However, when hospital nurses had asked her whether she would like to speak to anybody about this decision, she had asked to speak to Doris Stokes.
 Stokes had spoken to Dawn by telephone, offering commiseration and asking to be updated with the results of the tests that would determine whether Dawn's husband lived or died.

 In 1987, Dawn described a number of personal details which Stokes had given unprompted to her mother on the phone.
 While Dawn found these convincing, Wilson suggests that Stokes obtained them from Dawn's aunt, a prominent local spiritualist.

 Another participant was Marilyn Stenning, whose daughter Kerry had recently died in a car accident.
 She received a personal phone call from Stokes, offering her front-row seats for the Palladium performance.
 Other participants included "camp followers", who regularly attended the shows and repeatedly received messages from the same people.
 During the second half of the performance, members of the audience were chosen apparently at random.
 Wilson described this post-interval performance as "much less convincing ... [relying] on intelligent guesswork and 'fishing'".

 Disputed memoirs and testimony

-Stokes co-wrote seven volumes of autobiography, but some of the events she describes in them have been questioned.
+While Stokes published seven volumes of autobiography, some of the events she describes in them have been questioned.

 In her book, Voices in my Ear, Stokes claimed that she had solved two murder cases in England.
-However, Detective Chief Superintendent Wilfrid Brooks of the Lancashire Constabulary stated that Stokes made no contribution whatsoever to the detection of either murderer (note: Reference incorrectly names the Detective Chief Superintendent as William instead of Wilfrid).
+However, Detective Chief Superintendent Wilfrid Brooks of the Lancashire Constabulary stated that Stokes made no contribution whatsoever to the detection of either murderer.

 Whilst in Beverly Hills, Los Angeles, she also claimed that local murder victim Vic Weiss had contacted her with details of his murder.
-Former magician and high-profile sceptic, James Randi, contacted the LAPD, who informed him that all of the information supplied by Stokes had been available to the media at the time.
+Former magician and high-profile sceptic, James Randi, contacted the Los Angeles Police Department, who informed him that all of the information supplied by Stokes had been available to the media at the time.
 Stokes was unable to provide any new information to the police and the case remains unsolved.